denisoed/react-router-carousel/README.md

-# React Router Carousel(alpha@0.0.9)
+# React Router Carousel(beta@0.1.0)

-React carousel with the ability to switch routes, both with the usual swipe, and with the ability to add zones for swipe
+React carousel with the ability to switch routes, both with the usual swipe, and with the ability to add zones for swipe on the site

 [![Developed by Mad Devs](https://maddevs.io/badge-dark.svg)](https://maddevs.io) &nbsp;

+## Problems
+* `<Route path="*" component={NotFound} />` - ignores routes in the carousel.
+Will always display the NotFound page

 ## Installation